d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 As we can see above, the denominator of $2$ is there to cancel out the $2$ we get when we take two derivatives of $x^2$, while the other terms are all zero.
 Same logic applies for the first derivative and the value itself.

-If we push the logic further to $n=3$, we will conclude a similar approximation as:
+If we push the logic further to $n=3$, we will conclude that

 $$
 f(x) \approx \frac{\frac{d^3f}{dx^3}(x_0)}{6}(x-x_0)^3 + \frac{\frac{d^2f}{dx^2}(x_0)}{2}(x-x_0)^{2}+ \frac{df}{dx}(x_0)(x-x_0) + f(x_0).